Blog

 To collect auction items, reach out to local businesses and tell them about your auction and how donating an item or service will give them free marketing.
 You can also research the tax benefits businesses receive for donating an item and present them to donors.

-Once you have collected the items for consignment, ask the businesses to promote the auction and their donated item(s) on social media and their website to generate more reach.
+Once you have collected the items for consignment, ask the businesses to promote the auction and their donated item(s) on social media and their websites to generate more reach.

-You can run your auction online, host a live event, or have a hybrid model
+You can run your auction online, host a live event, or use a hybrid model.

-While hosting a live event may be more costly, depending on your chosen venue, it can be much more profitable.
+While hosting a live event may be more costly, it can be much more profitable depending on your chosen venue.

 First, you’ll be able to sell other items (event tickets, food, etc.).